 WDS or Wireless Distribution System allows your router to establish a wireless bridge connection to another access point.
 To use this feature the access point you want to connect has to also support WDS mode.
+This feature is available on both 2.4GHz and 5GHz wireless bands.
+Below steps are similar for either bands.

-- 1. Log into your router management page (see "Access your router management page" on page 23). - 2.
+- 1. Log into your router management page (see "Access your router management page" on page 26). - 2.
+Click on the wireless band you would like to configure (Wireless 2.4GHz or 5GHz) and click on Basic. - 3.
 Select Enable in the Wireless Distribution System section.

-- 3. Enter the MAC address of the access point you want to establish a wireless bridge connection with. - 4.
-Log into your access point and enter the MAC address of your router.
+3. Enter the MAC address of the access point you want to establish a wireless bridge connection with.

+- 4. Log into your access point and enter the MAC address of your router.
 Please see the access point's user manual for more information on how to configure WDS mode. - 5.
 To save changes to this section, click Apply when finished.